-There’s no need to memorize that contact info.
-The National Capital Poison Center provides a new “text-to-save” functionality.
-Text “poison” to 484848 (don’t type the quotes) to save the contact info directly to your smart phone (standard text messaging rates apply).
+There's no need to memorize that contact info.
+The National Capital Poison Center provides a new "text-to-save" functionality.
+Text "poison" to 202-677-7600 (don't type the quotes) to save the contact info directly to your smart phone (standard text messaging rates apply).
 You can also download the vcard at http://vcrd.co/poison/4222.
-Litovitz: “Share that vcard info with babysitters, grandparents, family and friends“.
+Litovitz: "Share that vcard info with babysitters, grandparents, family and friends."

 About the National Capital Poison Center

 The National Capital Poison Center is an independent, not-for-profit organization and an accredited poison center.
 Its nurse and pharmacist Certified Specialists in Poison Information provide 24/7 telephone guidance for poison emergencies, free of charge.
 It also provides online guidance for poison emergencies through the webPOISONCONTROL® tool, health professional education in toxicology, and poison prevention education.
-Service focuses on the metro DC area with a national scope for projects such as webPOISONCONTROL, the National Battery Ingestion Hotline (202-625-3333), and The Poison Post®.
+Service focuses on the metro DC area with a national scope for projects such as webPOISONCONTROL, the National Battery Ingestion Hotline (202-625-3333) [battery hotline number is now 800-498-8666], and The Poison Post®.

 For more information:

 Media Relations at National Capital Poison Center (Washington, DC)